Why a Gallery for Children’s Art?

 The first stage of the project presents the inaugural exhibition, Starting Early, a world first, showing an artist’s work from their childhood and contemporary practices side by side.
 It features leading Australian artists Patricia Piccinini, Judy Watson, Ross Manning, Luke Roberts, Vernon Ah Kee, Madonna Staunton and Gordon Bennett.

-It demonstrates directly and convincingly that artists don’t merely emerge after graduation from Art College, but instead begin as children with a practice that evolves over a lifetime.
+It demonstrates directly and convincingly that artists don’t merely emerge after graduation from Art College, but instead usually begin as children with a practice that evolves over a lifetime.
 And the fact that something similar hasn’t been done before (to our knowledge) is revealing in of itself.

 GoCA has been established by a group of passionate, like-minded individuals who recognise children as legitimate artists who bring a unique perspective on the world.
 The GoCA exhibition and public program is being developed and delivered by a curatorial team guided by Dr Barbara Piscitelli AM, focusing on diversity of art by children in early and middle childhood, and art by children in public and private collections (internationally, nationally and locally).
 In this first stage GoCA is relying on public donations and volunteers for support.
 To contribute to Australia’s first gallery of children’s art, go to galleryofchildrensart.org.au